imec-myhdl/psfreader/README.md

 ## Debugging Hints:

-Cadence supplies a (largely ondocumented) utility (named 'psf') that can convert PSFformatted files to human readable format.
+Cadence(TM) supplies a (largely ondocumented) utility (named 'psf') that can convert PSFformatted files to human readable format.
 It does give you a clue what the binary format looks like.
 PSF files are divided in sections:

 - HEADER (sectionid = 0): generic simulation info